Enemies of God ∙

 REFLECT & PRAY

-Without doubt I have lived way too much of my life as a prisoner of sin and an enemy of The Father.
+Without a doubt, I have lived way too much of my life as a prisoner of sin and an enemy of The Father.

 “The highest honor which could be given to a victorious Roman general was a Triumph.
 To attain it, he must satisfy certain conditions.
 He must have been the actual commander-in-chief in the ﬁeld.
 The campaign must have been completely ﬁnished, the region paciﬁed and the victorious troops brought home.”